President & Founder

 Scott has always had a calling for volunteer work, especially centered around the LGBTQ population.
 Among other things, he has volunteered at youth homeless shelters, helps lead the feeding ministry at his church and is an active member of the Dallas HRC Federal Club.
 Having come out at the age of 40, Scott knows first-hand the challenging process and how important it is to have family accept you.
 Scott is thrilled to help save lives through his work on the Strong Family Alliance Board.

-Professionally, Scott is an Account Executive with Teradata, a global data analytics company.
+Professionally, Scott is a Sr. Account Executive with CoEnterprise, a boutique consulting firm focused in the area of supply chain and end-to-end analytics.
 He works with a variety of clients to assist them in improving their company with the use of data and analytics.
 He has a Bachelor of Science degree in Industrial Engineering from Texas Tech University.

 Scott lives in Dallas, Texas with his husband David.
 He has two grown daughters, Amanda and Averi, both of whom live in the Dallas area.
 When not working or volunteering, Scott can usually be found swimming, cooking, traveling or petting their dog Ferguson.